lsst/verify/doc/metric-dev.rst

    *Dependencies* are a way of specifying these quantities in a way that measurement classes can easily use.
    The ``dependencies`` field is a list of items.
    Each list item should be a one-item ``dict``.
-   The key specifies the name of the dependency (made available as an attribute of the :class:`~lsst.validate.drp.base.Metric`), while the value is a :class:`~lsst.validate.drp.base.Datum` with the following possible fields:
+   The key specifies the name of the dependency (made available as an attribute of the :class:`~lsst.validate.base.Metric`), while the value is a :class:`~lsst.validate.base.Datum` with the following possible fields:

    - ``value``: the scalar value of the dependency (typically a `float`, `int` or list/array).
    - ``units``: an ``astropy.units``-compatible string describing the units of ``value``.